statiagov/gesmew/guides/content/developer/advanced/developer_tips.md

 changes to `gesmew/master` and pulling them into your project at the right time.

-So here's a compromise: have an extra extension, say `gesmew-tweaks`, to contain your small collection of modified files, which is loaded first in the extension order.
+So here's a compromise: have an extra extension, say `gesmew-tweaks`, to contain your small collection of modified files, which is loaded first in the extension inspection.
 The benefits are:

 -   it's clear what you are overriding, and easier to check against core